Christian Associates of Southwest Pennsylvania

 We Have to Talk

-Tour Rodef Shalom Congregation with us on Sept.
-9; reserve your ticket now!
+Tour the Hindu-Jain Temple with us on November 18; reserve your ticket now!

 We Have to Talk is a network of interfaith spiritual leaders from across Southwest Pennsylvania: over 500 clergy and lay people who gather to build relationship across our diverse traditions through conversation and action.